jenmerritt/arcgis-runtime-samples-java/image_layers/change-sublayer-renderer/README.md

 A layer showing animal populations contains sublayers for different species.
 A renderer could be applied which gives each sublayer a different color, so that populations of each species can be compared visually.

+## How to use the sample

+Wait for the map image layer to load.
+Click the 'Change sublayer renderer' button to apply a unique value renderer to see different population ranges in the counties sub-layer data.

 ## How it works

 1. Create an `ArcGISMapImageLayer` from its URL.